Optimizing the Network Topology of a Linear Reservoir Computer: System Model and Reservoir Dynamics

-\begin{theorem} Let a coupled linear reservoir and a decoupled linear reservoir be described by Eqs.\ \eqref{coupled_RC} and \eqref{decoupled_RC}, respectively.
-Then, the best-fit signals for the two problems are identical. \end{theorem} \begin{proof}[Proof] The detailed proof is provided in Appendix I. \end{proof} Since the decoupled reservoir is simpler to work with and it yields the same training and testing errors as the coupled reservoir, in the remainder of the paper we focus on the decoupled reservoir model.
-Notwithstanding the benefits of the decoupled reservoir, the dimension of the reservoir mode matrix remains large, as it scales with the number of time steps.
-This dimension can be significantly reduced by transforming the problem into the frequency domain, where the matrix size depends only on the number of input frequencies, which is considerably smaller than the number of time steps.
+\end{proof} In the rest of this paper we focus on the decoupled reservoir of Eqs.\ \eqref{decoupled_RC} since it is simpler to work with and it yields the same training and testing errors as the coupled reservoir (Theorem 1.)
+Notwithstanding the benefits of the decoupled reservoir, the dimension of the {state} matrix remains large, as it scales with the number of time steps.
+This dimension can be significantly reduced by transforming the problem into the frequency domain, where the matrix size depends only on the number of input frequencies $K$, which in practice is considerably smaller than the number of time steps $T$.
 To this end, we reformulate the problem in the frequency domain by applying the Laplace transform to each mode and expressing it through its corresponding transfer function.

-The transfer function of each mode in Eq.\ \eqref{qq} can be expressed as follows.
+{In what follows, proceed under the assumption that the matrix $A$ has a real spectrum and that the modes $q_i(t)$ are real.} The transfer function of each mode in Eq.\ \eqref{qq} can be expressed as follows,